arrowtype/shantell-sans/README.md

 Feature | Tag | Description
 :-- | :-- | :--
-Contexual Alternates | `calt` | On by default; adds randomization to Irregular & Bouncy styles Case-sensitive punctuation | `case` | Makes punctuation fit cap-height for uppercase typesetting Arbitrary Fractions | `frac` | Makes proper fractions from strings like 1/2 Tabular Figures | `tnum` | Numbers & currencies are monospaced across styles by default to improve table layout, but this makes certain punctuation become tabular as well
+Contexual Alternates | `calt` | On by default; activates a ligature for `її`, used in Ukrainian Case-sensitive punctuation | `case` | Makes punctuation fit cap-height for uppercase typesetting Arbitrary Fractions | `frac` | Makes proper fractions from strings like 1/2 Tabular Figures | `tnum` | Numbers & currencies are monospaced across styles by default to improve table layout, but this makes certain punctuation become tabular as well
 Proportional Figures | `pnum` | Makes numbers take up a natural amount of space Localized Forms | `locl` | Supports special character-design requirements for various languages (TRK, CAT, ROM, MOL, NLD, BGR, SRB, MKD, UKR, and more)
-Standard Ligatures | `liga` | Converts 3+ repeated hyphens into wavy lines, just for fun
+Standard Ligatures | `liga` | Converts 3+ repeated hyphens into wavy lines, just for fun Required Ligatures | `rlig` | On by default; adds pseudo-random pattern to alternates in Irregular & Bouncy styles

 ## Build